oziee/ha-solcast-solar/info.md

 ### Polling Imformation

 Solcast has a 50 API poll limit per day.
-Resently new solcast accounts only get a limit of 10
+Recently new solcast accounts only get a limit of 10